agsh/boobst/Readme.md

 });
 ```

-Also, these two commands are equivalent and second version is preferable :
+Also, this two commands are equivalent and second version is preferable :
 ``` Javascript
 bs.set('a("abc",1)', 5);
 bs.set('a', ['abc', 1], 5);